 The highest volume keyphrases online are generally 1-2 word terms like “trainers”, “running shoes” or “SEO”.
 It’s easy to be seduced by the volume of searches, but these broad, generic terms are highly competitive and have a relatively low conversion rate.
 The good news is, they actually only make up about 30% of the searches performed online.

-The other 70% of searches are for more specific terms like “mens Nike red running shoes”, and there’s a lot more value in focussing on these keyphrases as they capture people further into the buying cycle when they are preparing to buy.
-As demonstrated in the below infographic, the more specific the keyphrase, the more likely you are to convert, although the search volume will be lower.
+The other 70% of searches are for more specific terms like “ladies hoodies size 12”, and there’s a lot more value in focussing on these keyphrases as they capture people further into the buying cycle when they are preparing to buy.
+The more specific the keyphrase, the more likely you are to convert, although the search volume will be lower.

 What’s more, as these keyphrases are more specific, there’s less competition in the SERP and it’s much easier to rank.